Skip to main content

 Do any medications or substances interfere with Dexcom or FreeStyle Libre?

-When choosing a CGM, tell your healthcare provider about all the medications you take, including prescription drugs, OTC medicines, and vitamins or supplements.
+When choosing a CGM, tell your healthcare provider about all your medications, including prescription drugs, OTC medicines, and vitamins or supplements.

 Talk with your healthcare provider about potential interactions with your CGM that could affect your glucose readings.